plusplusjiajia/directory-kerby/README.md

 - Minimal dependencies, the core part is ensured to depend only on JRE and SLF4J, for easy use and maintenance.

 ### KrbClient APIs
-+ A Krb client API for applications to interact with KDC.
+A Krb client API for applications to interact with KDC.
-+ Please look at [kerb-client](kerby-kerb/kerb-client/README.md) for details.
+Please look at [kerb-client](kerby-kerb/kerb-client/README.md) for details.

 ### Kadmin
-+ Server side admin facilities.
+Server side admin facilities.
-+ Please look at [kerb-admin](kerby-kerb/kerb-admin/README.md) for details.
+Please look at [kerb-admin](kerby-kerb/kerb-admin/README.md) for details.

 ### KdcServer
-- Kerberos Server API.
+Kerberos Server API.
-- Please look at [kerb-server](kerby-kerb/kerb-server/README.md) for details.
+Please look at [kerb-server](kerby-kerb/kerb-server/README.md) for details.

 ### SimpleKdcServer
-- A simplified Kdc server.
+A simplified Kdc server.
 It can be imported by other project to work as a kdc server.
-- Please look at [kerb-simplekdc](kerby-kerb/kerb-simplekdc/README.md) for details.
+Please look at [kerb-simplekdc](kerby-kerb/kerb-simplekdc/README.md) for details.

+### How to play with the standalone KDC
+Please look at [Kerby KDC](kerby-dist/README.md) for details.

 ### ASN-1 support
-- Please look at [kerby-asn1](kerby-asn1/) for details.
+Please look at [kerby-asn1](kerby-asn1/) for details.

 ### Kerberos Crypto and Encryption Types
 Implementing des, des3, rc4, aes, camellia encryption and corresponding checksum types